Medically reviewed by Dr. Tom Biernacki, DPM

 | Return to sport (full) | 4–5 months | Running, cutting sports; with custom orthotics |

 Quick answer: A calcaneonavicular coalition is an abnormal bridge of bone or cartilage connecting the heel bone (calcaneus) to the navicular.
 It is present from childhood, usually becomes painful in adolescence, and limits hindfoot motion — the classic cause of a rigid, painful flatfoot.
 Many cases settle with immobilization and orthotics; persistent ones respond well to surgical resection.
-We treat this regularly at our Howell and Bloomfield Hills practices.
+We treat this regularly at our Howell and Bloomfield Township practices.
 Call (810) 206-1402.

 The most important clinical decision with Calcaneonavicular Coalition isn’t which treatment to start with — it’s identifying the correct subtype.
 That changes everything.
 Call (810) 206-1402.